robertdigital/workstation-setup-guide/kubeflow-setup.md

 The gist of it is edit the `jupyterhub-config` ConfigMap in order to change the configuration file that is loaded by JupyterHub (`jupyterhub_config.py`).

-You may use the Kubernetes Dashboard:
+You may use the Kubernetes Dashboard.
+You will need to change the namespace to `kubeflow` in order to see the correct set of resources.

 ![edit configmap in kubernetes dashboard](images/edit_configmap.jpg)